- Stock Market Live News Today: Nifty, Sensex gain over 2% each; bank, metal stocks shine

 Oil eases as traders, investors grow edgy ahead of OPEC

-Oil prices fell more than 1 percent on Monday, extending recent weakness ahead of next week`s OPEC meeting, while a rally in the dollar hurt commodities across the board.
+Oil prices fell 0.8 percent on Monday, extending recent weakness ahead of next week`s OPEC meeting, while a rally in the dollar hurt commodities across the board.

 The Organization of the Petroleum Exporting Countries, together with a group of non-OPEC producers led by Russia, has been restraining output since the start of this year to try to lower global inventories and support prices.

 The deal is due to expire in March 2018, and OPEC meets on Nov.
 30 to discuss the policy.
 The expectation is for the group to extend the cut agreement to cover the whole of next year.

 "It is widely believed that OPEC together with 10 non-OPEC countries will roll over their production for the whole of 2018, although Russia is holding its cards close to its chest," PVM Oil Associates strategist Tamas Varga said.

 Still the continued increase in U.S. crude production is a cause of concern for OPEC, and Gene McGillian, manager of market research at Tradition Energy in Stamford, Connecticut, says U.S. producers have ramped up output following recent rallies in crude prices.